 Management Strategy Aim Short term (1-2 years) (2020-2021) Medium term (3-5 years) (2022-2024) Long term (5+ years) (2025-on) Weed Control (RWEAs) Control and reduce weeds in RWEAs to protenct and enhance native vegetation.
 Exotic plant cover within the Conservation Area must not be permitted to exceed: Primary weed control, consisting of bush regeneration by qualified bush regeneration contractor, applying a range of techniques including: Removal of weeds ensuring that all plant parts which can reproduce are removed and that soils do not become prone to erosion.
 Use of carefully selected herbicide according to label directions and/or current off label permit, ensuring minimal off target damage.
 Use of appropriate control measures as recommended in the Department of Primary Industries Noxious and Environmental Weed Control Handbook 5th Edition 2011 or equivalent replacements for control of weeds, ensuring minimal off target damage.
 Use of forestry mulching or slashing machinery only with prior written permission from BCD.
 Ensure control programs are commenced when timing and extent of weed removal will minimise adverse effects on wildlife (weeds may provide protection or habitat for native fauna).
-Dense thickets of lantan a should be removed in gradually mosaic patterns to minimise disturbance to the habitat of native animals.
+Dense thickets of lantana should be removed in gradually mosaic patterns to minimise.
 Contact BCD if any uncertainty exists regarding weed control methods.
 Follow up weed control, consisting of bush regeneration by qualified bush regeneration contractor, applying a range of techniques as described for Short term.
 Targets for exotic weed cover will be reviewed annually with the aim of them being reduced, based on the performance of weed management documented within the annual report for the monitoring program.
 Management Effort Required: RWEAS A-D: between approximately 300 and 500 hours up to a maximum of \$30,000/year (depending on contract rate and chemical requirement).
 RWEA Coal terminal: between approximately 100 and 167 hours up to a maximum of \$10,000/year (depending on contract rate and chemical requirement).
 Annual ongoing maintenance weed control From Year 11 onwards from the relevant Conservation Agreement date: The Owner must take reasonable measures in relation to the control of exotic plants.

-Management Strategy Aim Short term (1-2 years) (2020-2021) Medium term (3-5 years) (2022-2024) Long term (5+ years) (2025-on) - g Exotic Foliage Cover (%) over (%) Management Effort Required: Site/s 2016(2017- 2020)2021- onwardsRWEAs A-D: between approximately 300 and 500 hours up to a maximum of \$30,000/year (depending on contract rate and chemical requirement).
-A1 70 60 50 167 hours up to a maximum of \$10,000/year (depending on contract rate and chemical A2 20 15 10 requirement).
-RWEA E: to be confirmed based on finalised A3 30 20 15 Conservation Agreement CT2 10 10 5 A4 10 5 5 B1, B2, C1, D1, CT1 5 5 5 Monitoring Exotic Foliage Cover (%) Site/s over (%) Short term (2020- 2021) Medium term (2022- 2024) Long term (2025- on) E1 10 5 5 Dates to be confirmed upon signed Conservation Agreement for RWEA E. onservation Weed Control (other areas) Control and re including man- noxious weeds aging and Implement the annual weed treatment plan.
+Management Strategy Aim Short term (1-2 years) (2020-2021) Medium term (3-5 years) (2022-2024) Long term (5+ years) (2025-on) Monitoring Exotic Foliage Co over (%) Management Effort Required: Site/s 2016 (2017- 2020) 2021- onwards RWEAs A-D: between approximately 300 and 500 hours up to a maximum of \$30,000/year (depending on contract rate and chemical requirement).
+A1 70 60 50 RWEA Coal terminal: between approximately 100 and 167 hours up to a maximum of \$10,000/year (depending on contract rate and chemical requirement).
+RWEA E: to be confirmed based on finalised Conservation Agreement A2 20 15 10 A3 30 20 15 CT2 10 10 5 A4 10 5 5 B1, B2, C1, D1, CT1 5 5 5 Monitoring Site/s Exotic Foliage Co over (%) Short term (2020- 2021) Medium term (2022- 2024) Long term (2025- on) E1 10 5 5 Dates to be cor Agreement for F on signed Co onservation Weed Control (other areas) Control and re including man noxious weeds aging and Implement the annual weed treatment plan.
 Weed control activities undertaken by a qualified and experienced bush regeneration contractor in accordance with the annual Annual ongoing weed control as per short term.
 Target areas are likely to change over time.
 Annual ongoing weed control as per short term.
 Target areas are